Thermal Schwinger Effect: Defect Production in Compressed Filament Bundles

 To compute the minimal energy configuration for stable and metastable states of the $N$-filament bundle under a compressive force $F$, we introduce the energy

 The first term gives the energy reduction due to the shortening of the bundle's end-to-end distance $\Delta L$.
 The cross linkers have binding energy $\mu$ per unit length.
-Since the defect(s) disrupts cross linking over a distance $\ell$, their presence increases the system's energy as reflected by the second term on the right hand side of Eq.~\ref{eq:general-energy}.
+Since defects disrupt cross linking over a distance $\ell$, their presence increases the system's energy as reflected by the second term on the right hand side of Eq.~\ref{eq:general-energy}.
 The third term gives the bending energy stored in the bundle, where $\kappa_i$ and $\hat{t}_i(s)$ are the bending modulus and tangent vector of the $i^{\rm th}$ filament. $s$ is the arc length along the bundle.
 We neglect torsion, so all defect energies are actually lower bounds.
 There will be a continuous spectrum of excited states due to trapped torsion.

-We examine first a pair of loop defects.
-We assume the compressive load to be sufficiently weak so the characteristics of a loop, i.e., the dependence of its kink angle and energy as a function of its size can be taken from our previous calculations in the zero-compression limit~\cite{Slepukhin:2021}.
-As a result, the kink angles generated by neighboring loops are equal and opposite, since the amounts of their trapped length have to be equal and opposite (which makes the loop sizes also equal, see Appendix~\ref{app:loop-energ}).
-The pair of loops produce a {\em z-bend} where parts of the bundle not lying between the loop pair are parallel and offset in the normal direction to the undeformed bundle -- Fig.~\ref{fig:schematic}A,C. This result holds even for bundles having filaments of differing bending moduli, as long as the excess trapped length in the loop is much smaller than the total length of the defected region.
+We examine first a pair of loop defects while assuming the compressive load to be sufficiently weak so the characteristics of the loop, i.e., the dependence of its kink angle and energy on its size can be taken from our previous calculations in the zero-compression limit~\cite{Slepukhin:2021}.
+We discuss the effect of the angle change later and in the SI.
+The kink angles generated by neighboring loops are equal and opposite, since the amounts of their trapped length have to be equal and opposite (which also makes the loop sizes equal, see SI).
+A pair of loops produce a {\em z-bend} where parts of the bundle not lying between the loop pair are parallel and offset in the normal direction to the undeformed bundle -- Fig.~\ref{fig:schematic}A,C. This result holds even for bundles having filaments of differing bending moduli, as long as the excess trapped length in the loop is much smaller than the total length of the defected region.
 For simplicity, we focus on the case of equal bending moduli.
 Then the total energy of configuration with two loops of size $\ell / 2$ each, generating kink angles $\phi$, and separated by a distance $R$ is